What Is Co-Management?

 - Learning about new advances through continuing education courses.

 What Are the Responsibilities of the Co-Managing Doctor?

 Healthcare providers interested in co-managing patients with Swagel Wootton Eye Institute should be prepared to take responsibility for the following tasks:

-- Select and refer the most appropriate candidates for cataract or refractive surgery.
+- Refer the most appropriate candidates, who have requested co-management, for cataract or refractive surgery.

 - Inform, educate, and counsel patients about what to expect from their surgery.